Hadedayo/Capybara_BBC_website/README.md

     gem install capybara

 ### Capybara_BBC_website
 Built a POM(Page Object Model) for the BBC Website and the Registration page to test valid and invalid inputs for the email and password field.
-All of the elements on the website are located using id name, then methods were created for the intended actions on the website, for example, a method to click a button etc
+All of the elements on the website are located using id name, then methods were created for the intended actions on the website.
+Methods were separated based on pages of the BBC website, for example, all methods to login into an account can be found in the login page.

 ### Installing the Repository